Home Alone 2: Lost in New York

 0/5

-There is no sexual content or nudity in this film.
-The focus is entirely on the child's adventure and his conflict with the villains.
+There is no sexual content or nudity in this film, as it focuses strictly on comedic adventure and family dynamics.

 Violence & Gore